mckuzyk/wanglab_instruments/README.md

 It should be noted that many methods return numpy arrays, and so it is necessary to import numpy when using wanglab_instruments.

+### Example

-From the basic interfacing, one may now quickly creat scripts to automate many experiments.
-The experiment, data collection, and data analysis and plotting can all be done in a single pipeline in a Python environment.
+From the basic interfacing, one may now quickly create scripts to automate many experiments.
+The experiment, data collection, data analysis, and plotting can all be done in a single pipeline in a Python environment.

 Suppose, for example, that our Hp8467 is connected through a bandpass filter